tolicodes/articles/wip/modern-tdd.md

 ```

 ### Feature Test
-A Feature test tests a
+A Feature Test tests a specific feature in the app environment.
+For a Feature Test to occur, you must fully load the frontend of the app, but you can mock the backend response (or response from another system).

+An example (using cypress)

 ### End to End / Integration Test
 ### Browser and Device Testing